ROCm/ROCR-Runtime/README.md

 #### Known Issues

+* The image extension is currently not supported for discrete GPUs.
+An image extension library is not provided in the binary package.
+The standard hsa_ext_image.h extension include file is provided for reference.
 * Targeted platforms only support SDMA for 2 Boltzmann processes.
 Running additional Boltzmann processes may fail.
 Disable SDMA by setting the HSA_ENABLE_SDMA environment variable to 0.

 #### Disclaimer